Jianguo "Jack" Liu, Ph.D.

-In recognition of his efforts and achievements in research, teaching, and service, Liu has received many awards, such as being elected to the American Academy of Arts and Sciences, the American Philosophical Society and named a fellow of the American Association for the Advancement of Science (AAAS).
-He has received the World Sustainability Award from the MDPI Sustainability Foundation, the Gunnerus Award in Sustainability Science from The Royal Norwegian Society of Sciences and Letters and Norwegian University of Science and Technology, the Guggenheim Fellowship Award, the CAREER Award from the National Science Foundation, the Distinguished Landscape Ecologist Award and the Distinguished Service Award from US-IALE and the Sustainability Science Award, the Innovation in Sustainability Science Award and the Aldo Leopold Leadership Fellowship from the Ecological Society of America, as well as being named a fellow in the society.
+Honors and Awards: In recognition of his outstanding achievements, Liu has received several dozen prestigious honors and awards.
+He is an elected member of American Philosophical Society, American Academy of Arts and Sciences, and Royal Norwegian Society of Sciences and Letters; elected fellow of the American Association for the Advancement of Science (AAAS) and Ecological Society of America (ESA); and Aldo Leopold Leadership Fellow.
+His awards include the World Sustainability Award from the MDPI Sustainability Foundation in Switzerland; the Gunnerus Award in Sustainability Science from the Royal Norwegian Society of Sciences and Letters and Norwegian University of Science and Technology; Guggenheim Fellowship from the Guggenheim Foundation; CAREER Award from the National Science Foundation; Distinguished Landscape Ecologist Award and Distinguished Service Award from US-IALE; and Eminent Ecologist Award, Sustainability Science Award, and Innovation in Sustainability Science Award from ESA.
+He is a global “Highly Cited Researcher” according to Clarivate Analytics.

 Areas of Interest:

-Coupled human and natural systems (CHANS); sustainability; telecoupling; metacoupling; conservation; environment; ecological economics; biodiversity; ecosystem services; landscapes; applications of GIS and remote sensing technology; household-environment interactions; systems integration and modeling
+Coupled human and natural systems (CHANS); sustainability; telecoupling; metacoupling; conservation; environment; forest dynamics; climate mitigation and adaptation; natural carbon capture; ecological economics; biodiversity; ecosystem services; food security; water security; landscapes; applications of GIS and remote sensing technology; household-environment interactions; systems integration and modeling

 Telecoupling - Exploring Land-Use Change in a Globalised World - What is Telecoupling?
 2019

-- CCTV - Professor Jianguo Liu on China Forest Recovery
+- CCTV (China Central Television) – Professor Jianguo Liu on China forest recovery

 - Los Angeles Times - In divorce, even the environment feels the pain